royaltm/Stackless-Ruby/README.md

 #Stackless Ruby

-It depends on the taste, needs, and skills (in that order), but I personally rather like to write programs recursively.
+It depends on the taste, needs and skills (in that order), but I like to write programs recursively.
-Don't like too many control variables floating around.
-It always gets messy in the end.
+When too many control variables are floating around it will get messy in the end.

 Writing recursive is easy and it looks good.